jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentAgent(_findByCommentAgent string) ([]*Comment, error)
 ```
-FindByCommentAgent dynamic finder for comment_agent -> []*Comment,error Generic
-and programatically generator finder for Comment
+FindByCommentAgent searchs against the primary key comment_agent and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go